-The only Valorant game mode right now is the CS:GO-like Search and Destroy mode.
-Come time for launch, this will likely be the only game mode available still.
+The only Valorant game modes right now are the CS:GO-like Search and Destroy mode and the Spike Rush mode.
 The Valorant development team is on record saying they’re open to exploring other game modes.
-However, these will come post-launch.
-Like console ports, Riot Games is open to more game modes in the future, but the core focus is the game mode that’s available now.

 How many maps and Agents are there?

-The Valorant closed beta has three maps and 10 Agents.
-Riot Games has confirmed, however, that the full release will come with four maps and 12 Agents.
+Valorant currently has four maps and 11 Agents.
 More maps and Agents will come in future updates, though we don’t know the timeline Riot has in mind.
 Furthermore, we don’t know if the future Agents will join the game for free or as part of the battle pass like Apex Legends.

 - The best free FPS games you can play right now